wilsonliaows/docs/developing-connectors/connectors-design-guide/trigger-descriptive-components.md

 ---

 # Trigger descriptive components
-There are some common descriptive components that appear in all triggers.
+There are some common descriptive components for all triggers.
 The following table details these components.

 | Trigger component | Description                                                                                                                                        |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|